If you have issues with a ChargePoint station, please call their 24/7 driver hotline at 1-888-758-4389

-- Planning, managing, and implementing the infrastructure necessary to support zero emissions vehicles
+- Plan, manage, and implement the infrastructure necessary to support zero emissions vehicles

-- Providing information, education, and incentives to encourage the adoption of alternative fuel vehicles by local residents, businesses, and public agencies
+- Provide information, education, and incentives to encourage the adoption of low-carbon fuel vehicles by local residents, businesses, and public agencies

 There are many types of fuels other than standard gasoline and diesel that can be used to power motor vehicles.
-While alternative fuel efforts in Humboldt have thus far focused on electric and hydrogen – powered vehicles, improved technology and reduced cost of alternative fuels may make more of these options practical for our area in the future.
+While advanced fuel efforts in Humboldt have thus far focused on electric and hydrogen-powered vehicles, improved technology and reduced cost of advanced fuels may make more of these options practical for our area in the future.

-Click the “Overview of Alternative Fuel Types” bar to expand the section and learn more.
+Click the blue “Overview of Advanced Fuel Types” bar below to expand the section and learn more.